X3 (train)

-The X3 is an electric multiple unit train used by Arlanda Express on the airport rail link service between Stockholm Central Station and Stockholm Arlanda Airport in Sweden.
+The X3 is an electric multiple unit high-speed train used by Arlanda Express on the airport rail link service between Stockholm Central Station and Stockholm Arlanda Airport in Sweden.
 Alstom built seven of these four-train car units at its Washwood Heath plant in England in 1998/99.
 The X3 is part of the Alstom Coradia family, and can reach speeds up to 200 km/h.